-Verbal complaints may be made by phone to +44 (0)20 7620 1911 or in person to any of MSIF’s staff or trustees at the same address as above or at any of our events.
+Verbal complaints may be made in person to any of MSIF’s staff or trustees at the same address as above or at any of our events.

 Complaints may arrive through channels publicised for that purpose or through any other contact details or opportunities the complainant may have, including social media, ‘contact us’ forms on our websites or staff email addresses.

 Complaints received by telephone or in person will be recorded in writing.
 The person who receives a complaint via the phone or in person should: